status-im/status-web/apps/website/docs/status-communities/grant-exclusive-access-with-tokens.md

 ### Step 2: create the token-based permissions

-To create the permissions, check out [Set up your community permissions][set-up-your-community-permissions].
+To create the permissions, check out [Set up your community permissions](./set-up-your-community-permissions.md).
 In this example, you create two different permissions using the tokens from the [previous step](#step-1-mint-the-community-tokens):

 - Community-level permission to grant general access to the conference attendees.
 - Channel-level permission to grant exclusive channel access to the event speakers.